 Individuals who submit comments that cannot be approved for the reasons given above may find subsequent comments blocked as well, independent of content.
 Submitting the same comment multiple times could lead to revocation of comment privileges as well.
 A big reason comments are blocked is described in greater detail here.

 By submitting your comment you grant site administrators all copyrights with regard to its content.
 You may make inquiries about possibly blocked or potentially lost comments by following these procedures.

 Disclosures and Advertising

 Disclosures.
 Most things reviewed, endorsed, or suggested on this blog are either free to everyone or purchased by the reviewer at the normal market price.
-On the rare occasion a gifted or complementary product is reviewed that fact will be disclosed explicitly in the review, as mandated by the FTC.
+On the rare occasion a gifted or complementary product is reviewed that fact will be disclosed explicitly in the review.

 Advertising.
 This blog does not accept paid advertising.

 The privacy of visitors to The Incidental Economist is important.
 Here is information on what types of personal information is received or collected when you use or visit the site and how the information is safeguarded.
 Your information is never sold to third parties.